arkadiko-dao/arkadiko/README.md

 - Trigger Emergency Shutdown
 - Regulate Stacks stacking & payouts

+## Roadmap

+A public Trello roadmap will be published soon

 ## Tests and Mocking

 Tests are present in the `test` folder (using `mocha` in TypeScript) and some very early test in the `tests` folder which uses Clarinet (a Clarity build tool).
 The mocha tests can be ran easily like this: `npm test clarity/test/integration/liquidator.ts`.

 Some of the smart contracts (such as PoX and fungible token trait) are mocked contracts/traits.
 These should not be deployed to mainnet when a production-ready version is ready to be deployed.

-## Roadmap
+## Error Handling

-A public Trello roadmap will be published soon
+All errors thrown by the smart contracts are unsigned integers.
+The format used is the following <SMART_CONTRACT_PREFIX><ERROR_CODE>, where the smart contract prefix is denoted as follows:

+1 - arkadiko-token
+2 - auction-engine
+3 - dao
+4 - freddie
+5 - liquidator
+6 - mock-ft-trait
+7 - mock-pox
+8 - oracle
+9 - sip10-reserve
+10 - stacker-registry
+11 - stx-reserve
+12 - vault-trait
+13 - xstx-token
+14 - xusd-token